oroinc/documentation/user/back-office/system/user-management/organizations/organization-all-products-menus.rst

    .. image:: /user/img/products/all_products_page/AllProductsOrganizationEditMenu.png

-4. Click once on the menu to which you will add the All Products page.
+4. Click on the menu to which you will add the All Products page.
 5. Click **Create Menu Item** on the top right of the page.
 #.
 In the **Title** field, type in the label for the menu item.
 #.
 In the **URI** field, specify */catalog/allproducts*.